MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### TP1_EKBE

-In the IRB model we watn to find out the invoice quantity and good received quatity for each purchase order and also the last GR posting for the invoice.
+In the IRB model, we want to determine the invoice quantity and goods received quantity for each purchase order and the last GR posting for the invoice.
 SAP stores all of this information in table EKBE.
-However, the document for the good receipt value is in a different line than the invoice receipt.
+However, the document for the goods receipt value is in a different line than the invoice receipt.
 They are linked together with a reference document.
 The logic below works as follows.

 1. create two helper tables with indexes as the workload can be many million rows